Farmer's Cheese (Quark) Compress

 Instructions to download

 - Instructions Farmer's Cheese (Quark) Compress

 Dateigröße: 488 KB

 A young woman, nine days after a C-section delivery.
 The baby is drinking well and is fully breastfed.
 It reaches birth weight by the 6th day.
 For three days there is suddenly increasing engorgement in the right breast, with hardening and pain, slight reddening, no overheating of the tissue.

 A farmer's cheese compress is applied based on the symptoms.

 During and after the first application the redness diminishes, the tissue becomes softer, the pain recedes and the milk flow improves.

 The baby nurses at the other breast parallel to the treatment.

 Example case 2

-Despite pain medication, the strong pain in the bruised areas of her body prevents her from settling down.
-The haematoma are treated with cool quark applications after the operation.
+Despite pain medication, strong pain in the bruised areas of her body prevents her from settling down.
+The hematoma are treated with cool farmer's cheese applications after the operation.
 On the third day a change can be made to 3 applications per day.
 The patient feels better each day and the pain diminishes.